Glow Up: Britain's Next Make-Up Star

-Glow Up: Britain's Next Make-Up Star (often shortened to Glow Up) is a British reality television competition devised to find new makeup artists.
-Originally hosted by Stacey Dooley, the first episode premiered on BBC Three on 6 March 2019.
+Glow Up: Britain's Next Make-Up Star (often shortened to Glow Up) is a British reality television competition on BBC Three devised to find new makeup artists.
+Originally hosted by Stacey Dooley, the first series premiered on 6 March 2019.
 The contestants take part in weekly challenges to progress through the competition, which are judged by industry professionals Dominic Skinner and Val Garland, as well as weekly guest stars.

-After the conclusion of the first series, Glow Up was renewed for a second series, which premiered on BBC Three in May 2020.
-The third series began airing in April 2021, with Maya Jama replacing Dooley as the presenter.
-The fourth series began airing on 11 May 2022.
+After the conclusion of the first series, Glow Up was renewed for a second series, which premiered in May 2020.
+The third series began airing in April 2021, with Maya Jama replacing Dooley as the presenter, with the fourth series beginning airing on 11 May 2022.
+The reality series was renewed for a fifth series beginning on 2 May 2023, with Leomie Anderson replacing Jama as the presenter.
+The sixth series began on 10 April 2024.

 History

 In January 2019, it was announced that English television personality Stacey Dooley would present Glow Up: Britain's Next Make-Up Star.
 On the series, Dooley commented: "I'm delighted to be involved with Glow Up.
 The make-up artists are so impressive and talented… and Val and Dominic were a scream to work with."
 Industry professionals Dominic Skinner and Val Garland were also announced as judges for the series.
 Dooley was criticised for her decision to partake in the programme, with her being accused of "selling out" and "ditching her investigative journalism roots".
 Dooley responded to the claims, saying: "It's painfully predictable: there are always people who are desperate to put you in your one camp and never let you leave.
 The idea that you could be interested in the Yazidi community and also in lipstick blows people's minds.
 It's a really short-sighted Stone Age attitude; it's boring, actually.
 I've earned my stripes; I don't need to prove myself to anyone.
 She added that: "We should celebrate make-up.
 It's a lucrative industry; a massive employer."
 Netflix acquired the rights to distribute Glow Up as a Netflix Original series in 2019.